grz0zrg/fas/README.md

 This is provided as a shortcut solution to extend modulation options (modulation can also be done flexibly through instrument / fx synth commands), main disadvantage is the usage of an instrument slot which will increase the amount of data transmitted (thus bandwidth usage may increase and performance may degrade)

-Simple use case would be to modulate filters cutoff / resonance parameter or wavetable selection for FM/PM.
+Simple use case would be to modulate filters cutoff / resonance parameter or wavetable selection for FM/PM, basically sample rate instrument parameters changes which cannot be mapped well by default due to RGBA limitations.

 Note : Parameters which require re-allocation (eg. convolution file, delay comb time) cannot be modulated.